 The term wildlife protective device is relatively new to the power industry and refers to any device used on the network to reduce outages due to the impact of wildlife.
 Other terms sometimes used to describe these devices include animal guards, bird guards, bird deterrents, to name a few.

-This article, contributed by INMR Columnist Jonathan Woodworth, provides an overview of such devices used to reduce power system outages caused by wildlife.
+This INMR article from 2010, contributed by Jonathan Woodworth, provided an overview of such devices used to reduce power system outages caused by wildlife.
 Design considerations, testing methods and installation issues are all covered.

 Devices used to mitigate the effect of wildlife on power systems have been in existence for many decades now.
 Figure 1 shows an example of such a wildlife protective device (WPD) used on an arrester.